 You will learn about jaguar warriors, chocolate, sacrifices,

 Place the Aztec era sticker on the timeline and find modern-day Mexico on the world map.
-Find a cosy place to read the illustrated time-travelling Aztec Era story with the matching bookmark, then learn some Aztec facts in the history booklet.
+Find a cosy place to read the illustrated time-travelling Aztec Era story with the matching bookmark, then learn some Aztec facts in the history magazine.

 Begin the history adventure with a Mysteries in Time subscription box for kids.

 Max and Katie’s Aztec adventure takes them to the Aztec city of Tenochtitlan, where a slave is

 about to be sold for sacrifice.
 His only hope is to make a daring run for freedom to the Emperor’s palace.

 Anyone caught helping him will be punished.
 Can Max and Katie save the slave’s life by secretly helping him

 Join Max and Katie on their Aztec adventure through history as they learn about jaguar warriors, chocolate, sacrifices, pyramids and more!